cloud-gov/product/Onboarding.md

 ## How to Tock your time

-We use four lines in Tock to track our hours worked:
+We currently use just one line in Tock to track our hours worked:

-* cloud.gov - operations and services (Atlas & Agent Q)
-* cloud.gov - UI/UX (Navigator)
-* cloud.gov - business / comms (Skyporter)
+* 755 - 18F / FY18  Q2-Q4 Cloud.gov Billable
-* cloud.gov - compliance (Highbar)

-Our guideline: if the work you’re doing was driven by a story with a label, Tock to the line corresponding to that label.

-Program-level work, such as program-level stand-up and sprint review meetings, should be tocked to Skyporter.

 ## Tools and project artifacts

 Whenever possible, we err on the side of putting data where the public can see it.
 Some data might be kept in Google Drive for convenience of presentation, commenting, etc. but we consider public GitHub repositories the intended destination whenever possible.

-Several tools are used for project management, but the main one you will probably be using is GitHub to submit and merge pull requests and [Favro](https://favro.com) to manage squad-specific work in kanban boards.
-We also use Favro for [macro-level cadence and roadmapping](https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244).
+Several tools are used for project management, but the main one you will probably be using is GitHub to submit and merge pull requests and [Jira](https://cm-jira.usa.gov/secure/RapidBoard.jspa?projectKey=CG&rapidView=1929) to manage squad-specific work in kanban boards.
+We also use Jira for [macro-level cadence and roadmapping](https://cm-jira.usa.gov/secure/PortfolioPlanView.jspa?id=138&sid=138#backlog).

 ## Security/compliance context